2011–12 California Golden Bears men's basketball team

 The 2011–12 California Golden Bears men's basketball team represented the University of California, Berkeley in the 2011–12 NCAA Division I men's basketball season.
 This was head coach Mike Montgomery's fourth season at California.
 The Golden Bears played their home games at Haas Pavilion and were members of the Pac-12 Conference.
 They finished with a record of 24–10 overall, 13–5 in Pac-12 play.
 They lost in the semifinals of the 2012 Pac-12 Conference men's basketball tournament to Colorado.
-They earned a 12th seed at the 2012 NCAA Division I men's basketball tournament which they lost in the First Four to South Florida.
+They earned a 12th seed at the 2012 NCAA Division I men's basketball tournament, where they lost in the First Four to South Florida.